MartinaGermani/Assignment2_ExprobLab_last/README.md

 4. move back the arm
 5. stop to move

-By moving the arm, the robot detects the aruco markers, in particular it retrieves only codes which will be translated in informations about the environment thanks to the `marker_server node`, always in src folder.
+By moving the arm, the robot detects the aruco markers, in particular it retrieves only codes which will be translated in informations about the environment thanks to the `marker_server node`, always in src folder, through /room_info service.

 ### The `reasoner` node ###
 This node implements the `reasoner` state.
 It is called by the Finite State Machine node through /reason service request.
 This node reasons about the next-location to be visited and it returns the target location in the /reason service response.